-In addition, the Company's Constitution provides that a director appointed by the Board during the year must retire at the next annual general meeting and is eligible for election at that meeting.
+In addition, the Company's Constitution provides that a director appointed by the Board during the year must retire at the next Annual General Meeting and is eligible for election at that meeting.

-In this respect, Michael Carroll and John Ho who were each appointed as directors since the last Annual General Meeting, will be standing for election at the 2023 Annual General Meeting to be held on 20 December 2023.
+In this respect, Fiona Hick, who was appointed as a director since the last Annual General Meeting, will be standing for election at the 2024 Annual General Meeting.